chiefengineer/Git-How-To/docs/Git Initial install and configuration.md

   * git config --global user.email \<Your Email address\>
   * git config --global core.autocrlf input
     * This last command ensures "Commit as-is, pull as Unix".
+  * git config --global credential.helper cache
+    * This helps with constant credential requests from those remote locations
+      that require credentials to access e.g. user name and password.
+GitHub
+      is like this (for now - they are changing their access system in August
+      2021 to use SSH credentials).

 </details>